LET US HELP YOU CHOOSE THE RIGHT REFRIGERANT FOR YOUR SUPERMARKET

 Reliability

 Stores using higher-pressure CO2-based systems must take precautions to ensure they can survive a power outage.
 During a power outage, refrigeration systems warm to ambient conditions.
-This requires a backup generator and an HFO/HFC refrigeration unit or an entire system's worth of CO2 refrigerant onsite.
-In case of delay in managing the leak, the entire system may be down for extended periods, resulting in a loss of food safety and/or quality.
+You need a backup generator and a refrigeration unit that uses HFO/HFC or CO2 refrigerant on site.
+If the leak is not fixed quickly, the entire system could be down for a while.
+This could put food safety and quality at risk.

 It's time to reassess CO2-based systems and consider a transition to low GWP refrigerants such as Solstice® HFO and HFO blends.